JuliaData/DataFramesMeta.jl/README.md

 ## Working with column names programmatically with `cols`

-DataFramesMeta provides the special syntax, `cols`, for referring to columns in a DataFrame via a `Symbol`, `String`, or column position.
+DataFramesMeta provides the special syntax, `cols`, for referring to columns in a data frame via a `Symbol`, string, or column position as either a literal or a variable.

 ```julia
 df = DataFrame(A = 1:3, B = [2, 1, 2])

 nameA = :A